HaoboGu/rmk/README.md

 ### Option 2: Try built-in examples

 Example can be found at [`boards`](https://github.com/HaoboGu/rmk/blob/main/boards).
-The following is a simple step-to-step instruction for rp2040 and stm32h7
+The following is a simple step-to-step instruction for rp2040.
+For other microcontrollers, the steps should be identical with a debug probe.

 #### rp2040